How to Connect a Generator to a House Without Transfer Switch? Do’s and Don’ts

 By taking these precautions, you not only protect utility workers but also safeguard your generator from potential damage that could result from the flow of electricity in both directions.
 Always prioritize safety when operating a generator in a residential setting.

-See also Step-by-Step Guide on How to Check Voltage on Portable Generator
+See also Step-by-Step Guide on How to Break in a Portable Generator?

 Manage Power Load